OpenSeed-org/OpenSeed/README.md

 Pull requests are welcome!
 You can help by improving designs, translating documentation, or testing different print methods.

-OpenSteel belongs to everyone. 🛠️
+OpenSeed belongs to everyone. 🛠️